publiccodenet/about/organization/privacy.md

 * name
 * contact details: email address, physical adddress or phone number
 * job title if applicable
-* name of the organization if applicable,
+* name of the organization if applicable
-* bank account number, VAT number, registration number Chamber of Commerce, in case of billing relationship

-For staff and interns, we collect:
+For job applicants, staff and interns, we collect:

 * name
 * job title
 * date of birth
 * contact details: email address, physical adddress and phone number

+We may also collect:

 * bank details to pay salaries
-* other information necessary for proper human resources management
+* information to manage absence
+* nationality and visa status
+* emergency contact details

 ## What we do with your personal information

+For people:

-* We use it to send people information about our news and events.
+* who have signed up  - we use it to send people information about our news and events

-* We use it to work directly with people to carry out the work of the Foundation.
+* we work with - we use it to work directly with people to carry out the work of the Foundation

-* We use it to efficiently, predictably and lawfully manage and support staff.
+* who work for the Foundation - we use it to efficiently, predictably and lawfully recruit, manage and support staff

 ## Who we share your personal information with